wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-create-web-app-using-vscode.md

 	![Initialize Git](./media/web-sites-create-web-app-using-vscode/19-initgit.png)

-3. Open the Command Window and change directories to the directory of your web app.
+3. Open the Command Window and change directories to the directory of your web site.
 Then, enter the following command:

 		git config core.autocrlf false